jembi/openhim-core-js/docs/how-to/how-to-do-an-openhim-console-release.md

 How to do an OpenHIM-console release
 ====================================

+This page describes the steps to follow to do an OpenHIM console release.
+Make sure you are on the master branch and it is fully up-to-date before beginning this process.

 1. `npm version (major|minor|patch)` - choose one according to semver.
 2. `git push origin master`
 3. `git push origin vx.x.x` - push the tag that 2 created.